edissyum/opencapture/README.md

 When the separation is done, you could access to a web interface to control the separation and modify it if needed.
 After separate invoices, Open-Capture for Invocies will process them normally

-In the default <code>config_DEFAULT.ini</code> file there is a SEPARATOR part :
+In the default <code>config_DEFAULT.ini</code> file there is a SPLITTER part :
-    - separatorpath : Path to the specific docserver of separation
+    - splitterpath : Path to the specific docserver of separation
     - tmpBatchPath : Path to the currently running batches
     - pdfOutputPath : Path for the separated PDF.
 Need to be a folder currently watching by Open-Capture For Invoices
     - pdfOriginPath : Path to keep the original PDF files (without any separation)